subhash-karthik/subhash-karthik.github.io/_posts/2018-04-01-winequality.md

     ##  Max.   :8.000
     ##

-We see there are 2 NA values in the "total sulfur dioxide" variable, this missing values are handled by removing the observations corresponding to it.We'll also look the description of the variables(understood from the var names)and their type
+We see there are 2 NA values in the "total sulphur dioxide" variable, this missing values are handled by removing the observations corresponding to it.
+We'll also look the description of the variables(understood from the var names)and their type

 | Attribute            | variable type |
 |----------------------|---------------|